 where ‘F’ is the ECM constant that controls the gain/complexity trade-off.
 Therefore, the added number of template comparisons remains small for all the added regions.
 The new sampling rate factors are only applied at the extended region location, using the same sampling factor (SamplingFactor = 3) inside the regular research region.

+Test-3: Combination of Test-1 and Test-2

+This test combines both methods as following:

+The multifactor parameter 'a' for 8and 4 sizes, is unified to 5.

+The sampling factor for both methods is calculated as is described above (SamplingFactor1,SamplingFactor2)

+The largest sampling factor is selected for the current location:

+SamplingFactor= max(SamplingFactor1,SamplingFactor2)

 Experimental Results

-The proposed method is tested on top of ECM-10.0 software [3] under JVET ECM common test conditions [4] in AI and RA configurations.
+The proposed methods are tested on top of ECM-10.0 software [3] under JVET ECM common test conditions [4] in AI and RA configurations.
 The following results were obtained:

 Test-1: Sampling rate based on the searching distance.